Rasheen Aldridge Jr.

-Rasheen Aldridge Jr. (b.
-1994) is an American politician, currently serving in the Missouri House of Representatives as State Representative for the 78th District of St. Louis, Missouri.
+Rasheen Aldridge Jr. (born 1994) is an American politician, currently serving in the St. Louis Board of Alderpersons in the 14th ward.
+He previously served in the Missouri House of Representatives from the 78th district of St. Louis, Missouri.

 Early life

 Aldridge was born in St. Louis, Missouri to a single mother.
 He attended Parkway West high school and then enrolled in the St. Louis Community College.

 Activism

 In 2014, he was recognized by the Youth Council for Positive Development with the ‘2013 Jamala Rogers Young Visionary Award" that supports "young adults who have made efforts to promote social justice, equality, diversity and human rights."
 In 2015, he was invited to speak at the World Bank's three-day conference on "Fragility, Conflict and Violence."

 Aldridge serves as director of the organization "Young Activists United St. Louis" and sits as student co-chair on the non-profit organisation "Missouri Jobs with Justice".
 He was appointed on the Ferguson Commission, created by the State of Missouri following the shooting of Michael Brown in August 2014 in Ferguson, Missouri and the subsequent civil unrest, whose mandate was to submit policy recommendations in various areas of social life, such as citizen-law enforcement interaction and relations; racial and ethnic relations; municipal government organization and the municipal court system; and disparities in areas including education, economic opportunity, housing, transportation, health care, child care, business ownership, and family and community stability.

 Aldridge also leads the workers' movement "Show Me 15", a reference to the demand for a federally mandated $15 minimum wage.